 This creates natural results that blend with existing hair seamlessly.

 Before hair transplants became as effective and safe as they are today, other options for patients included a hairpiece or drugs claiming to fight hair loss.
 These are still available today, of course, including herbal remedies.

 Can taking herbs actually help to prevent hair loss and help encourage regrowth?

 When hair loss is triggered by non-hormonal factors (such as ongoing stress or a lack of vitamins), it may be treated using non-surgical solutions.

-One common element of these is the presence of herbal components, offering plenty of valuable nutrients that to encourage good health in hair.
+One common element of these is the presence of herbal components, offering plenty of valuable nutrients to encourage good health in hair.
 These vitamins and minerals include vitamin B2, iron, zinc, calcium, diatomite, and more.
 Herbs will consist of nettle, birch leaf, elder leaf, walnut leaf, horsetail, and celandine.

 There’s no need for you to actually invest in expensive cosmetic herb-based solutions, though.
 These herbs can be used to treat hair loss on their own, or as teas and shampoos.
 These tend to provide vital nutrients to follicles whether ingested or applied to the scalp.

 You should speak with your doctor or a hair specialist before trying a herbal treatment for hair loss.
 These may not produce the natural, long-lasting outcome you want, though.